bmw-tech/widget_driver/README.md

 test                 Run all tests in all projects
 ```

-### publish to pub.dev
+### Publish to pub.dev

-To make the plugins accessible, we want to publish them to pub.dev.
-The `publish_all_packages.yml` contains a job that deploys all four plugins to pub.dev.
-This job is triggered manually.
-If you want to check first if it's safe to publish the plugins, you can run `dart pub publish --dry-run` in the root of each project.
+To make the plugins accessible, we want to publish them to pub.dev. [publish_all_packages.yml](.github/workflows/publish_all_packages.yml) contains a job that deploys all four plugins to pub.dev.
+This job is named `Publish all packages to pub.dev` and is triggered manually.
+If you want to check first if it's safe to publish the plugins, you can run `dart pub publish --dry-run` in the root of each plugin.